First Foundation Bank Review

 Checking Account Fees

-Looking at checking accounts, both Personal Checking and Senior Interest Checking accounts come with no monthly maintenance fees.
+Both the Personal Checking and Senior Interest Checking accounts don’t have monthly maintenance fees.

 Personal Interest Checking, however, has a $20.00 monthly fee, which is waived when maintaining a daily balance of at least $2,500.
 All three accounts have an opening deposit requirement of at least $100.